52North/sensor-web-tutorial/docs/09_hands-on.md

 ##### Using a Pre-filled Database

 For this example, we use the pre-configured **52north/sos-configured** docker image.
-A database with some sample data is available as the **52north/sos-example-postgres** docker image.
+A database with some sample data is available as the **52north/sos-weather-postgres** docker image.
 Execute the following docker commands:

 1. Start the postgres container:
-`docker run --name sos-example-postgres -p 5432:5432 52north/sos-example-postgres:4.3.8`
+`docker run --name sos-weather-postgres -p 5432:5432 52north/sos-weather-postgres:4.3.8`
 1. Run the **sos-configured** docker image:
-`docker run --link sos-example-postgres:postgres -p 8080:8080 52north/sos-configured:4.3.8`
+`docker run --link sos-weather-postgres:postgres -p 8080:8080 52north/sos-configured:4.3.8`

 Alternatively, you can use the following **docker-compose** file (run with